nrsyed/nrsyed.com/content/blog/pb-scraper3.md

         return guest_id
 {{< / highlight >}}

-In this case, we construct a dictionary similar to that for a User (since a guest is a special case of user), but there's no information on the guest besides their name.
-We then call the Database class insert_guest() method, which looks like this (docstring removed):
+In this case, we construct a dictionary similar to that for a User, since a guest is a special case of user, but there's no information on the guest besides their name.
+We then call Database.insert_guest(), which looks like this (docstring removed):

 {{< highlight python >}}
     def insert_guest(self, guest_: dict) -> User: